Available with Location Referencing license.

 The Create New Attribute Set dialog box appears.A default name is provided based on the selected layer type.

-- Optionally, provide a different name for the attribute set.
+- Optionally, provide a different name for the new attribute set.

 - Click OK.